Play Live Radio

 A second key factor in both conflicts is how they have repeatedly defied lasting political solutions.

-"It's not enough to have a military strategy," said Chuck Freilich, a former deputy national security advisor in Israel.
+"It's not enough to have a military strategy," said Chuck Freilich, a former deputy national security adviser in Israel.
 "You have to have a political one as well.
 And Israel hasn't had one for years and years, to my thinking, on the Palestinian issue."

 The Israelis and Palestinians were close to a political settlement way back in the year 2000.
 Today, a full-fledged peace deal appears more distant than ever.